wphilli2/Bioinformatics_Group_Project/Results_files/README.txt

 	This directory contains files relevant to short answer question 1 scripts
-	This directory contains copies of all the scripts used in the project Plot.R
+	This directory contains copies of all the scripts used in the project Plot
-	This is the R script used to produce the plot
+	This directory contains the R script used to generate the plot of the protein hits, the plot itself, and the text file analyzing the plot.